wildlarva/mcdecoder/src_docs/quickstart.rst

 the tutorial is over.

 See :doc:`spec_mcdecoder_api` for more details about the decoder API.
-You can see :download:`example files in the tutorial in github <https://github.com/wildlarva/mcdecoder/blob/master/examples/quickstart>`.
+You can see `example files in the tutorial in github <https://github.com/wildlarva/mcdecoder/blob/master/examples/quickstart>`__.

 *********************************************************************
 What's next?